theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/xtract-is-for-azure.md

     ---

     - Install Xtract IS on an on-prem Visual Studio/SSDT environment, see [Xtract IS - Installation](documentation/setup/installation.md).
-	- Develop SSIS packages and deploy them to an Azure SSIS-IR.
+	- Develop SSIS packages with Xtract IS and deploy them to an Azure SSIS-IR.

 -   :yunio-run: __Running SSIS Packages__